Cacti/documentation/Data-Input-Methods.md

 The previous step explained how to call the script that retrieves the data.
 Now it's time to tell Cacti, how to store them in RRD files.
 You will need a single **Data Template** only, even if two different output fields will be stored.
-RRD files are able to store more than one output fields; RRDTool's name for those is **Data Source**.
+RRD files are able to store more than one output fields; RRDtool's name for those is **Data Source**.
 So we will create

 1. One single **Data Template** representing one RRDfile